charliecloud/bitcoin-trader/README.md

 # bitcoin-trader
 A ruby program that allows for automated and manual buying/selling of BTC based on certain criteria.
+Allows interaction and commands via email.
 Uses coinbase API

 ## Download
 Download all of the files in the repo